CRE FinOps Blog

 Walking through an annotated NNN lease shows exactly where CAM charges come from, how the reconciliation math works, and which clauses matter most for both landlords and tenants.

-Read PostTriple Net Lease Explained: What Landlords Reconcile and What Tenants Owe
+Read PostTriple Net Lease Explained: NNN Costs, CAM, and Reconciliation

-A triple net lease shifts property taxes, insurance, and CAM expenses to the tenant — but the math behind those charges is more complex than most leases make it sound.
+A triple net lease shifts taxes, insurance, and CAM to the tenant, but the reconciliation math determines what is actually owed.

 Read PostTriple Net Lease Pros and Cons: Landlord and Tenant Perspectives

-NNN leases aren't inherently good or bad — they allocate operating cost risk to tenants in exchange for lower base rent.
-Whether that's the right structure depends on your position and your property.
+NNN leases allocate operating cost risk to tenants in exchange for lower base rent.
+Whether that works for you depends on your position and your property.

 Read PostWhat Are CAM Charges?
 Complete 2026 Guide for Commercial Tenants